stfc/cloud-docs/source/faqs.rst

 How do I connect to another VM in my project which I did not create?
 #####################################################################
 In most cases we expect users to configure access to their VMs as required.
-If this hasn't been possible then please contact cloud-support@gridpp.rl.ac.uk and we can help with this.
+If this hasn't been possible then please contact cloud-support@stfc.ac.uk and we can help with this.

 For adding members to a project, so that they can modify cloud resources see :ref:`add_access`

 ########################################################
 What do I do if a new VM that I create does not work?
 ########################################################
-Please contact us as cloud-support@gridpp.rl.ac.uk
+Please contact us as cloud-support@stfc.ac.uk

 .. _firewall_exceptions:

 #########################################################
 How do I access my Virtual machines across the internet?
 #########################################################
-You will need to contact cloud-support@gridpp.rl.ac.uk to request a firewall hole for your floating IP.
+You will need to contact cloud-support@stfc.ac.uk to request a firewall hole for your floating IP.
 We will then conduct some security checks and help you through this process.

 Once the exception is added to your floating ip(s) you will need to add create and associate a security group with the exception to your instance:

 To create a new security group with one or more ports:

 - Open Network, Security Groups
 - Create a new Security Group and enter a name (such as `HTTP + HTTPS`)
 - Click next, leave the egress rules (as this allows traffic out) and add a rule per port
 - Ensure Ingress is selected, and enter the port number.